tahmidarefin/trial-n-error/README.md

 The frontend will be available at `http://localhost:5173` and the backend will be available at `http://localhost:8000`.

+6. **Access Demo Files for Preview Features**

+Navgiate to `trial-n-error/frontend/public` and use these file for testing ui and fetures.

 ## Running tests

 ## Deployment